5 Paint Colors that Sell Your House Fast

 Stage the landscape

-Living Room: Create A Cozy Space
+Best Paint Colors for Living Rooms: Create A Cozy Space

 When choosing a color for the living room, you want to think cozy.
-There’s a lot of buzz around gray for home interiors, but some studies show, it’s not necessarily the best color for the living room.
+There’s a lot of buzz around gray for home interiors, but some studies show it’s not necessarily the best color for the living room.

 A study from Gil and Bigot looked at the relationship and emotional impact among green, pink, white, and gray.
 The study found that gray is linked more with sadness, negativity, and unattractiveness than other colors.